Ramadan is the holiest month for Muslims. Every year, Muslims around the world fast during daylight hours, but what is it really about?

 What is Ramadan?

 Ramadan is the ninth month in the Muslim lunar calendar.
 Healthy adult Muslims fast in Ramadan from dawn until dusk.
 This includes abstaining from drinking, eating, immoral acts and anger.
-Other acts of worship such as prayer, reading the Quran and charity are also encouraged during Ramadan.
+Other acts of worship such as prayer, reading the Quran and charity are also encouraged during the holy month.

 Keep readinglist of 4 items

-Muslims also believe that the Quran was revealed in Ramadan.
+Muslims also believe the Quran was revealed in Ramadan.

 It is common for mosques to host large iftars, especially for the poor and needy.
 Nightly prayers called Tarawih are also held in mosques after iftar.

 Different cultures have different traditions during Ramadan, whether it is a special food they must cook, or eating iftar with the extended family.
-Islamic tenets, such as generosity, inspired most of these traditions, such as sharing food and inviting guests over for iftar.
+Islamic tenets such as generosity inspired most of these traditions, including sharing food and inviting guests over for iftar.

 When is Ramadan?

-Since Ramadan is part of a lunar calendar, its date annually changes on the Gregorian calendar.
+Since Ramadan is part of the lunar calendar, its date annually changes on the Gregorian calendar.
 Muslims tend to wait for the new month’s moon to appear before they announce the first day of Ramadan.
 However, they can still estimate the day beforehand.
-This year, Ramadan will begin on May 27 or 28.

 How long is Ramadan?